ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ..
 [Thib2013] Thibodeau, Patrick.
               *India to overtake U.S. on number of developers by 2017*, COMPUTERWORLD, Jul 10, 2013.
 ..
+[MCCU2006] McCutchen, M., Itzhaky, S., and Jackson, D.*Object spreadsheets:
+              a new computational model for end-user development of data-centric web applications*, Proceedings of the 2016 ACM International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software, 2006.
+..
+[JONE2003] Jones, S., Blackwell, A., and Burnett, M. i
+              *A user-centred approach to functions in excel*, SIGPLAN Notices, 2003.
+..
 [Gonz2010] *Google Fusion Tables: Web-Centered Data Management
               and Collaboration*, Hector Gonzalez et al., SIGMOD, 2010.
 ..
 [PySpread] Manns, M. *PYSPREAD*, http://github.com/manns/pyspread.